selintor/food-site-clone/README.md

 # food-site-clone
 This is my first web design project, it's only made with HTML and CSS.

-In this project my goal was to improve my web design skills by cloning the design below.
+In this project, my goal was to improve my web design skills by cloning the design below.
 While cloning the design, i added some extra features like Swiper JS.

 You can see the finished state at http://foodyproject.orgfree.com/.